Liquid News: Presenters

 Liquid News was originally a vehicle for presenter Christopher Price.
 Following his death on 21 April 2002, the show continued with a variety of presenters, beginning with Dale Winton and also including Colin Paterson, Claudia Winkleman, Julia Morris, Iain Lee, Jasmine Lowson, Paddy O'Connell, Lorraine Kelly, Phill Jupitus, Julian Clary, Jonathan Ross, Jo Whiley, Joe Mace and Amanda Byram.

 The programme was relaunched on 6 October 2002, with Claudia Winkleman and Colin Paterson becoming the main presenters alongside new branding and the introduction of a Sunday night edition, whilst Julia Morris and Heat editor Mark Frith presented a revamped Friday evening edition.

-In July 2003, Paddy O'Connell replaced Colin Patterson, who remained on the programme as a reporter.
+In July 2003, Paddy O'Connell replaced Paterson, who remained on the programme as a reporter.

 Reporters

-The lineup of reporting staff included Colin Paterson, Stephanie West, Vanessa Langford, Tamzin Sylvester and Ruth Liptrot.
+The line-up of reporting staff included Colin Paterson, Stephanie West, Vanessa Langford, Tamzin Sylvester and Ruth Liptrot.

 Theme music

-Both versions of the theme tune have been composed by Moby, the first of which being an original composition that had not been included on the Play album titled "Bedhead".
-The second was a DJ Tiesto remix of "We Are All Made of Stars", which featured on the single release.
+Both versions of the theme tune were composed by Moby.
+The first theme was an original composition that had not been included on the Play album, titled "Bedhead".

+The second theme was a DJ Tiesto remix of "We Are All Made of Stars", which featured on the single release.